JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8017 days**.

-And here is a just a random fact -  **Amongst pre-schoolers, Caillou is the fastest-ever-growing television show and is seen in close to 97% of U.S. households**.
+And here is a just a random fact -  **Tomatina is the legendary Spanish tomato-throwing festival held in Bunol, Spain**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)